gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "They did not have a choize.
 Botz do not have choizez when regulatorz are put on them.
-Bots are not bad.
+Botz are not bad.
 *Regulatorz* are bad."
 Its heavy claw clicked a rapid angry staccato.

-The river gurgled quietly beside them as they stood for a moment without speaking.
 Moonlight gleamed through a break in the clouds.
+The river gurgled quietly beside them.
 "More botz will come," Dockety finally said.
-"We should not be here when they do."
+"We zhould not be here when they do."
-Something scraped and creaked as it took a step.
+Something scraped and creaked as it turned to go.

-"Wait---you're hurt!"
+"Wait—you're hurt!"
-Maddy exclaimed
-as the moonlight fell on a dent in the bot's side.
+Maddy exclaimed as she saw the dent in the bot's side.
 It had hit the sawbot so hard that one of its torso plates had bent inward, leaving a small gap like a wound.

-"Thiz one cannot feel hurt.
+"Thiz one doez not feel 'hurt'.
 But it doez buzz a little,"
 the bot admitted.